zoraviel/CSS-and-GitHub-intro/assignment/README.md

 6. At the bottom of the page, change the words YOUR NAME HERE to your real first and last name, with normal capitalization (not all uppercase).

-All of those tags are covered in your textbook and also in [this videos on YouTube](https://www.youtube.com/watch?v=5ROw8pNE0qc).
+All of those tags are covered in your textbook and also in [this video on YouTube](https://www.youtube.com/watch?v=5ROw8pNE0qc).
 The video will be very helpful.
 If you misuse the tags, it will affect your grade.

 Do not make any other changes to the HTML — only those six.